 Table 3. shows demographics of all patient cohorts.
 BM without TBI was the largest (498) cohort of study.
 Men were overrepresented in all cohorts (69.2%), but most prominently in penetrating trauma where 91.3% were men.
 This cohort was also characterised by younger age, with a median of 27 years, compared with an overall median of 42 years.
 508 patients died within 30 days after trauma.
 Patients with TBI (isolated TBI and BM with TBI) had a higher death rate (54.5% and 53.2% respectively) compared with average death of 8.5%.
 Severe TBI in the table is defined as injury to the head with an AIS >3.
 Patients with BM injury and severe TBI, who also had a GCS<9 were counted as BM with TBI.
 Patients with traumatic brain injury and a GCS >9 was categorised as BM without TBI.
 This distinction was made to avoid overlap.

-Table 2. presents the distribution of cohorts and patients demographics across all seven categories of OFIs.
+Table 2 presents the distribution of cohorts and patients demographics across all seven categories of OFIs.
 Only the dominating OFI from conference was counted, each patient is thus only presented once.
 Overall, OFIs were identified in 400 (6.7%) of the patient cases.
 The most common was error in judgement, 136 (34%).
 The category included problems at triage, shortage of competence and error in administration.
 Technical error was least common, detected in 34 (8.5%) of all cases of OFI.
 Of 508 deaths that occurred within 30 days of trauma, 25 (4.9%) were deemed preventable.
 Median age for preventable death was 69, which was higher than for other OFIs.
-One possible explanation is higher overall death among older patients.
+One possible explanation is higher overall mortality among older patients.
 Gender distribution was equal across all OFIs.

-Table 4 show the odd ratios (OR) for each patient cohort and category of OFI compared with “other cohort” having no OFI.
+Table 4 show the odd ratios (OR) for each patient cohort and category of OFI compared with the “other cohort” having no OFI.
 The cohort that stood out was BM without TBI, which was significantly more likely to have any category of OFI than other cohort having no OFI.
-Of 498 patients with MB without TBI, 42 had an error in judgement (table 3.) and an OR of 6.48.
+Of 498 patients with MB without TBI, 42 had an error in judgement (Table 3.) and an OR of 6.48.
 The cohort was also about 4 times more likely to have delays, technical issues and other OFIs such as faults in communication, documentation, or resources.
 The risk of preventable death was 4,53.